danielbodnar/awesome-stars/README.md

 ## hacktoberfest2021

+- [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
 - [chriswalz/bit](https://github.com/chriswalz/bit) - Bit is a modern Git CLI
 - [alfg/opendrinks](https://github.com/alfg/opendrinks) - :cocktail: Open Source Drinks!
 Add your own recipe in a pull request!
 Inspired by 🎃Hacktoberfest!